Call now for your free quote: 800-891-5824

 Securian $11,705 cash indemnity (8 years)

 So, in looking at the numbers you can see that the pricing for the husband is very close with all of the policies.
-Lincoln Moneyguard is the least expensive policy by 10%, so it's probably impossible to recommend New York Life Asset Flex over Lincoln Moneyguard, all things considered.
-Each are reimbursement policies, however Lincoln will also provide you with a 0 day elimination period in all settings - home care and facility care, without any strings attached.
-So, saving 10% would be optimal if you are comfortable with reimbursement policies and with a 6 year benefit period.
+Lincoln Moneyguard is the least expensive policy so it's probably impossible to recommend New York Life Asset Flex over Lincoln Moneyguard, all things considered.
+Each are reimbursement policies, however Lincoln will offer you a cash indemnity option of 80% if you want to move in this direction, and will also provide you with a 0 day elimination period in all settings - home care and facility care, without any strings attached.
+So, saving 10% with a better Lincoln policy would be optimal if you are comfortable with reimbursement policies and with a 6 year benefit period.

-Otherwise, for the same premium outlay as New York Life, you could obtain much more flexibility for your home care needs with 100% cash indemnity benefits through either Nationwide or through Securian, and even consider longer coverage such as 7 year benefit periods or 8 year benefit periods.
+Otherwise, for similar premium outlay as New York Life, you could obtain much more flexibility for your home care needs with 100% cash indemnity benefits through either Securian, Nationwide or Brighthouse.
+You will also receive 100% international benefits with Securian or Brighthouse, and even consider longer coverage such as 7 year benefit periods or 8 year benefit periods with Securian.
+Additionally, Securian will retroactively provide benefits during the 90 day elimination period in all settings, with no caveats.

 So, there is certainly nothing necessarily wrong with electing to buy the New York Life policy.
 There aren't any god-awful decisions here, but from these numbers it is apparent the absolute best policy purchase for you if you are a 58 year old married male might lie with a different underwriter than NY Life.